sociallearninglab/self-surprise/README.md

 *  `Picking_strategy`: subjects were asked to explain the strategy that they used to pick their cards.
 Their answers are summarized in this column.
 *  In the exploration phase of the cards experiment, subjects could choose to continue playing with the cards or to instead play with blocks.
 For script version 1.1 and 1.2,the blocks were a mix of metal and wood.
 From version 1.3 onwards, the blocks were wood only.
 The subjects played alone in the exploration phase.
 A `Yes` in the `Exploration_cards` column indicates that the subject chose to continue playing with the cards.
 A `Yes` in the `Exploration_blocks` column indicates that the subject chose to play with the blocks.
 It is possible to have a `Yes` in both columns, a `No` in both columns, or, most commonly, one of each.

+In the `jumping` subfolder, the data sheet is divided into the following columns:
+* `ID`: see box_drawing (above) for explanation
+* `Subject_initials`: the same as `Sbj_initials` from cards and box_drawing
+* `Date`: see box_drawing (above) for explanation
+* `Experimenter_initials`: see box_drawing (above) for explanation
+* `Age in months`: same as `Age` and `Age_mos` columns from cards and box_drawing, respectively
+* `Gender`: see box_drawing (above) for explanation
+* In the `How high do you THINK you can reach when you jump?` column, subjects were asked the title question.
+The experimenter moved their hand progressively lower on a measuring tape afixed to the wall, and instructed subjects to tell them when to stop.
+The height, in inches, of the stopping point is recorded in this column.
+* In the `Reach with extended arm WITHOUT jumping` column, subjects were asked to stand next to the measuring tape and fully extend their arm upwards.
+The height, in inches, reached by the top of their hand is recorded in this column.
+* In the `Reach with extended arm WITH jumping` column, subjects were asked to repeat the procedure from the previous column but then, with their arm still extended, to jump vertically as high as they could.
+The height reach by their hand at the peak of their jump is recorded in this column.
+* The `Other notes` column is similar to the `NOTES` columns in cards and box_drawing; it is a space for the experimenter to take note of details that, while relevant, do not belong in any of the other columns.

 ### figures

 Save all your figures here.
 You may want to include additional subfolder here such as `plots/`, `diagrams/` etc.